Marketing for Law Firms in 2020

 b.
 Ensure Your Website Is Secure Through SSL

-If your website does not have an SSL certificate installed you should move on this one right away.
-Google Chrome, which is now the most popular web browser in the US now shows warnings in the address bar if your website is not secure.
-It can also alert you if you’re filling out a form that is not secure.
+If your website does not have an SSL certificate installed, you should move on this one right away.
+Google Chrome, which is now the most popular web browser in the U.S., now shows warnings in the address bar if your website is not secure (your website address starts with http:// rather than https://)

 c.
 Make Your Website Load Fast

-Using a crawler like Screaming Frog, it’s a great idea to link it with your Google Analytics and crawl your website every couple of months.
-You should consistently be evaluating your website pages and making decisions on what to do with them.
+Use a website crawler like Screaming Frog and link it with your Google Analytics to evaluate your web pages.
 In an ideal world, every page on your website will rank and perform, but that’s not a reality.
+Over time, you’ll need to rewrite, remove, or consolidate pages that are under-performing.

 f.
 Use Structured Data